Jim Jarmusch: 2010s

 Jarmusch wrote and directed his first horror film, the zombie comedy The Dead Don't Die featuring an ensemble cast which included performances from Bill Murray, Adam Driver, Chloë Sevigny, Steve Buscemi, Tilda Swinton, Carol Kane, and Selena Gomez.
-On June 14, 2019 the film premiered at the 72nd Cannes Film Festival and received mixed reviews.
+The film premiered at the 72nd Cannes Film Festival and received mixed reviews.
 The film was distributed by Focus Features.
 Todd McCarthy of The Hollywood Reporter wrote of the film, "At times, the deadpan of Murray and Driver becomes, well, a bit deadening, and true wit is in short supply, even though the film remains amusing most of the way."